Second-Last/generational-reference-forge/README.md

 easier.

-In the Sterling visualizer, after time projecting over `State`, the visualizer shows nodes that represent allocations and references, where references are connected to the allocations that they "reference".
+In the Sterling visualizer, after time projecting over `State`, the visualizer shows nodes that represent allocations, references, and owners, where references are connected to the allocations that they "reference".
-A `theme.json` preset is provided to ease understanding but still, any trace with length greater than 4 is unlookable
+A `theme.json` preset is provided to ease understanding but still, any trace with length greater than 4 is very hard to understand.

+Additionally,
-Unfortunately, the visualizaton can be confusing because nodes that represent `GenerationalReference` that are created later in time can appear to be connected.
+unfortunately the visualizaton can be confusing because nodes that represent `GenerationalReference` that are created later in time can appear to be connected.
 For example, the following is the initial state of a valid instance: